 Then, Mizzou (8-5) is back in Athens, with Clemson transfer Kelly Bryant at quarterback.
 The Tigers have beaten Georgia only once since joining the SEC.

 Kirby is winless (0-3, all blowouts) in his trips to the SEC West.
 This has to end.
 Proud Auburn is deeper and more mature on defense, again, and the Jungle is loud.
 Their quarterback and running back were difference makers two years ago, when Auburn won the SEC West, led in the SEC championship game in Atlanta and then finally fell apart, pretty similar to Georgia this past campaign.
 I see Georgia being better prepared than in Kirby’s three-year start, more mature than in those sad blowouts.

-Georgia Tech will be a program on the rise and a dangerous team soon, but not this year.
+Up the street, Georgia Tech will be a program on the rise and a dangerous team soon, but not this coming year.
 Not in my ATL.
 For the last two years, UGA actually swept Tech in the three biggest sports (football, baseball, basketball).
-That ended last night at the Braves stadium in ATL, as Tech won at baseball 8-6 over top 5 Georgia, to take 2-of-3.
+That ended one night this year at the Braves stadium in ATL, as Tech won at baseball 8-6 over a top 5 Georgia, to take 2-of-3.
 The football and basketball teams at the Flagship did their part, but the streak, as all streaks do, ended.

 Nothing lasts forever.
 Heck, Bama was straight garbage for many years before Saban turned them around, and Clemson used to be famous for “pulling a Clemson” – which meant blowing it.
 Sounds familiar.

 Twitter: @ h a n v a n c e